-- These activities illustrate place-based education in presenting core curriculum within the local context - directly relating to students’ own local environment and community.
+These activities illustrate place-based education by presenting core curriculum within the local context - directly relating to students’ own local environment and community.

 Finding Learning Activities for Your Class

-Learning Activities are listed in 12 subject areas though most of the activities are cross-curricular.
-At the end of the paragraph section in parentheses first is the primary subject, followed by related subjects.
-For example:
+Learning Activities are listed in 12 subject areas (at left), though most of the activities are cross-curricular.

-- Science, Business - primary subject is Science, but the lesson also is related to skills in Business.
+- Science, Business - Primary subject is Science, but a Related Subject is Business

 Though lesson plans are listed by grade level, most can be adapted to any age.
 Most of the other learning activities can be adapted to various grade levels, from elementary to high school, depending on your approach and depth.
-For younger students, just choose one part of the activity and complete as a teacher-guided lesson.
-Older students can do more independent investigation, even going beyond what is stated by accessing additional resources and conducting independent investigation
+For younger students, you may choose one part of the activity and complete as a teacher-guided lesson.
+Older students can go beyond what is stated by accessing additional resources and conducting independent investigation

 Adapt and Share - How to Share Page

 With teacher input, we can grow and develop this program.
-As you utilize these activities, developing and adapting them, please share your experiences with other teachers in our blog, and send us new ideas, approaches, and best resources to share with others in our Flint Hills teaching community.
-See how to share the page.
-Also, if you develop any supporting materials to go with these activities, or actually develop any into formal lesson plans, we would appreciate your sharing them with us so we can add them to this site.
+As you utilize these activities, developing and adapting them, please share your experiences with other teachers in our Blog.
+Send us your new ideas, approaches, and best resources to share with others in our Flint Hills teaching community.
+See the HOW TO SHARE page.
+Also, if you develop any supporting materials to go with these activities, or actually develop any into formal lesson plans, we would deeply appreciate your sharing them with us so we can add them to this site.
 We value your teaching expertise and knowledge of your own place in the Flint Hills.
-We will recognize contributing educators on our contributing teachers page.
+We will recognize contributing educators on our CONTRIBUTING TEACHERS page.
 With teacher input, we can grow and develop this program.

 How to Manage Flint Hills Curriculum Within Your School

 We encourage administrators to leave it open to teachers to choose activities they feel would best fit their background and grade or course subject matter.
 To avoid duplication and encourage sequencing, we recommend:

-- Keep a centrally-accessible record of which lessons have been taught in which subject area and at what level in the schoo.
+- Schools keep a centrally-accessible record of which lessons have been taught in which subject area and at what level in the school.